 Caveat: Even an unintentional failure to preserve escrow funds may result in discipline.
-An improper invasion of funds occurs whenever the balance in the escrow account is less than the client's or third party's interest in that account.
+An improper invasion of funds occurs whenever the balance in the escrow account is less than the client's or third party's interest in the account (see Matter of Iverson, 51 AD2d 422 [4th Dept 1976]).

-2. Things a fiduciary MUST NOT DO

-- commingle the client's or third party's funds with the attorney's own business or personal funds; - use an escrow account to pay personal debts or as a shelter from creditors or taxing authorities-however, an attorney may maintain funds in the escrow account sufficient to pay bank charges on that account; - misappropriate the funds or property belonging to a client or third party; - make cash withdrawals, including ATM withdrawals.
+- 2. Things a fiduciary MUST NOT DO - commingle business or personal funds with client or third party funds in a special account (see RPC 1.15[a]); - use a special account to pay personal debts or as a shelter from creditors or taxing authorities-however, an attorney may maintain funds in the special account sufficient to pay bank account charges on that account (see RPC 1.15[a], [b][3]); - misappropriate funds or property belonging to a client or third party (see RPC 1.15[a]); - make cash withdrawals, including ATM withdrawals (see RPC 1.15[e]).